-2.3.2 Inspection of North Wall Quay Wall and Tom Clarke Bridge Piers
+2.3.2 Inspection of Pier Wall

-A Norbit Winghead High Frequency Scanning Multibeam Echo Sounder or equivalent will be mounted on the survey vessel.
-The multibeam system will provide a detailed topographical survey of North Wall Quay river wall and Tom Clarke Bridge piers below the water line for inspection purposes.
-There will be no excavations / soil disturbance / structures erected in the maritime area for these survey works.
+A Norbit Winghead High Frequency Scanning Multibeam Echo Sounder will be used on the USV to provide a detailed topographical survey of the north quay wall and Tom Clarke Bridge.

-2.3.3 Structural inspection works for Tom Clarke Bridge
+2.3.3 Additional structural inspection works for widening works

-Structural inspection works at Tom Clarke Bridge piers will consist of a dive survey and a survey of the pier concrete above the water.
+Structural inspection works at Tom Clarke Bridge piers will comprise of a dive survey and a survey of the pier concrete above the water.
 The dive survey will involve a visual condition survey of the visible sections of piles and underwater ultrasonic testing to determine the thickness of the steel pile wall.
-A magnetometer will be used to locate metallic objects on the riverbed.
 The above-water survey of the pier concrete will involve chloride testing (depth of ingress into the concrete cover) and defects mapping of the concrete substructures (including the bascule pier).